prk-2023/rust_tutorials/structures_05/Structures.md

 -----------------------------

 To create a new instance of a structure, you use the `Person` keyword followed by the values for each field.
+You can do this in any order relative to the order of fields in the struct decleration:
 Here's an example:

     ```rust
         let person = Person {
             name: "John".to_string(),
             age: 30,
+        };
+    ```
+3.1 Creating Instance from other instances:

+Rust struct has update syntax to copy some or all of the values from one instance to another:

+    ```rust
+        let p1 = Person {
+            name: "John".to_string(),
+            person
         };
     ```